 Please visit the Contact page for more information on how to get in touch with me.

-I am a 26 year old software developer from Tampa, FL.
+I am a 32 year old software developer from Tampa, FL.
 I grew up in Lakeland, FL before moving to attend the University of South Florida in Tampa.
-I am married to my best friend, Amanda, and we share a home with our pit bull mix, Demi.
+I am married to my best friend, Amanda.

 I left there to take an internship at JPMorganChase as part of the Corporate Development Program in the summer of 2008, working as a Web Applications Developer.
 Our team’s main product was Treasury Services flagship electronic statement platform which serviced thousands of large cap organizations, generating and retrieving their account analysis and demand deposit account statements.
 At Chase, I worked as a project and technical lead on several projects in charge of project management, planning, and organization with development resources in Mumbai, India.

-In the fall of 2010, I joined the Florida Army National Guard and attended Basic Combat Training at Fort Sill, OK.
-Upon my return from BCT, my wife and I moved back to my hometown to settle in.
+In the fall of 2010, I joined the Florida Army National Guard and attended Basic Combat Training.
+Upon my return from BCT, my wife and I moved back to my home town to settle in.
 After spending some time working for a local credit union, I returned to working for Loop as a remote developer from my home office.
 I left to join a partner company, ASRPro, to work on their integration and architecture.

-In my free time, which seems to be less and less these days, I can probably be found reading somewhere around the house on my Kindle Fire.
-A gift from my wife for our one year wedding anniversary, I’ve plowed through more books in a shorter period of time by far then in physical books.
-I tend to carry it with me everywhere.
+In my free time, which seems to be less and less these days, I can probably be found reading somewhere around the house on my Kindle or taking the kids to the park.